Riversdale, Goulburn: Riversdale as a coaching inn

 The land on which Riversdale was built was originally owned by Matthew Healey who ran a small hotel on the property called the Old Goulburn Inn.
 In 1837 Healey sold a large amount of his Goulburn assets so that he could retire to Appin.
 He placed an advertisement in The Sydney Herald in 1837 which gives a good description of the Inn (which was demolished) and surrounding buildings that were present at this time (see picture of advertisement on right).

 John Richards bought the property and built Riversdale as a coaching inn (then called the Victoria Inn) in about 1840.
-Unfortunately he died before it was opened and his wife Ann took control of all of his businesses.
+He died before it was opened and his wife Ann took control of all of his businesses.
 She placed the property in a trust for her sons.
 In 1840 she married Benjamin Gould.

 The first licensee of the inn was Louis Levy and Benjamin Gould held the licence from 1843 after him.
 Their names are still painted on the stonework entrance archway to Riversdale.
 A story in the Sydney Morning Herald of July 1842 recounts the concern that Benjamin Gould had about the safety of the nearby bridge which crossed the Wollondilly River.
 The newspaper article said that he had repeatedly tried to repair the bridge himself and when the river flooded he took travellers over on horseback.
 On one occasion a traveller had drowned and he and Mr Levy were trying to find the body.
 Later in the same year The Sydney Morning Herald published how Gould and other men from the inn had rescued passengers from the Sydney mail coach which was attempting to cross the river when both horses fell through the bridge.

 Riversdale as Goulburn Grammar School

 From about 1850 until 1856 Riversdale was rented by David Patterson as a boarding school for boys called Goulburn Grammar School.
 David Patterson was previously the Headmaster of Sydney College but in 1849 decided to go to Goulburn to establish his own school.
-He was remembered by one former pupil as “a splendid man and a great scholar” who had the gift of imparting knowledge to others and although he was strict he was kind hearted.
+He was remembered by one former pupil as "a splendid man and a great scholar" who had the gift of imparting knowledge to others and although he was strict he was kind hearted.

 Shortly before David Patterson left Riversdale an advertisement appeared in The Sydney Morning Herald for the sale of the building.
 The ad gives a colourful description of the property as it was in 1855.